iamsashanksahil/Crime-Rate-Prediction-Using-Machine-Learning/README.md

 ### 2. Model Version Errors

-Delete model files:
+Delete the generated model files:

 ```powershell
 del crime_model.pkl
 del label_encoder_*.pkl
 ```

-Then rerun:
+Then rerun the application:

 ```powershell
 python app.py
 ```

+The application will automatically recreate the Random Forest model and label encoders from the dataset.

 ---